-If you wish to make an application for a summer born child to start school in a reception class in September 2023, you must still submit an application before 15 January 2022 and notify the admissions team that you will be seeking to delay entry for your child.
-If your application to delay entry is approved, we will cancel your application for a school place for September 2022 and you must make and new application the following year.
+If you wish to make an application for a summer born child to start school in a reception class in September 2025, you must still submit an application before 15 January 2024 and notify the admissions team that you will be seeking to delay entry for your child.
+If your application to delay entry is approved, we will cancel your application for a school place for September 2024 and you must make a new application the following year.

 The Government have produced a guide for parents who want more information about delayed entry into school.
-Click the link to find a copy of the guide; Guidance for parents September 2020.pdf
+Click the link to find a copy of the guide; Summer born children starting school: advice for parents - GOV.UK (www.gov.uk)